ortsed/django-dart/README.markdown

 DoubleClick Ad Generator
 ------------------------

-A simple Django application for generating DoubleClick adtags inside of Djanog tempaltes.
+A simple Django application for generating DoubleClick adtags inside of Django templates.

 ###Defaults
 Defaults are set inside of settings.py, and should at a minimum contain the 'site' and a default fallback zone